 Medical Treatment during visits to EEC Countries

 - Children travelling within EU/EEA countries and Switzerland will be covered for medical treatment through a European Health Insurance Card.
 An application form can be downloaded from or be collected from the post office.
-The Department of Health also provides health advice for travellers.
+The Department of Health and Social Care also provides health advice for travellers.
 For children under 16 years old, the form needs to be completed by the parent(s) or foster carer(s) and be submitted as a family application.
 Young people over 16 can apply for a European Health Insurance Card in their own name.
-(See Self Help UK, Department of Health, Health Advice for Travellers).

 Private Medical Insurance Cover or Insurance Cover for Holidays

 - In situations where medical cover is required at short notice, it is suggested that private insurance cover is taken out;

 - The insurance referred to above in Medical Treatment during visits to EEC Countries only covers a child for medical treatment and not for loss of luggage, cover for cancellation of the holiday etc. Therefore a private insurance policy is needed for a child travelling abroad.